sburrel/AIDL2019_PROJECT_SBD/Readme.md

 #### Architecture 1, variation
-We explore a slight variation of the first architecture, moving one of the fully connected layers to the Siamese's Networks to extract a more compact representation of the features.
+A slight variation of the first architecture has been studied too.
+Moving one of the fully connected layers to the Siamese's Networks to extract a more compact representation of the features.

 ![Architecture 1, variation](https://github.com/sburrel/AIDL2019_PROJECT_SBD/blob/master/Figures/Architecture1_var.png?raw=true)
-Below, we include, as an example, the code sniped with the implemented model at version 2 (all the versions are described in paragraph: How to reproduce the experiments).
+Below, it's include, as an example, the code sniped with the implemented model at version 2 (all the versions are described in paragraph: How to reproduce the experiments).

 ```javascript
 class SiameseLinearDecision(nn.Module):